Skip to main content

 • Only share the details you have given us with other specific and trained colleagues within the University on a need-to-know basis.
 For example, a colleague considering this incident through the student disciplinary process, if appropriate.

-Should you wish to report this incident but remain anonymous, you can also use the portal to do this.
+• If you notify us of an incident anonymously, we are unable to reach out to offer support and in most instances cannot act upon the information you have given us.
 You will receive a unique reference number that you can use for the future should you change your mind about getting support from the University.

 If you have been accused of or arrested in relation to sexual misconduct, domestic abuse or stalking:

-If you would like support from Student Services, please e-mail: studentlife@worc.ac.uk if you would like to know what sort of support Student Services can offer, please click here [add firstpoint website link: https://www2.worc.ac.uk/firstpoint/]
+If you would like support from Student Services, please e-mail: studentlife@worc.ac.uk if you would like to know what sort of support Student Services can offer, please click here.

-If you would like support from the Students’ Union in regards to the disciplinary process, please click here [add in SU help and advice website page: https://www.worcsu.com/helpandadvice/]
+If you would like support from the Students’ Union in regards to the disciplinary process, please click here.

 Support available for University staff